cchen95/pintOS/doc/project1.md

 36        |   20  |   12  | 4   |    58  |   58   | 58     |B

 3) There are ambiguities when 2 or more threads have the same highest priorities.
 In this case, keep running the current thread if it is one of the threads with the highest priority (don’t yield since that requires more work, ie. calling `schedule()`, etc).
-If the threads with the same highest priorities aren’t one of the running threads, choose the thread that has been least recently run.  sp
+If the threads with the same highest priorities aren’t one of the running threads, choose the thread that has been least recently run.